Migran99/IA-MUAR/README.md

 - The player starts always.
 Select the column you want to play on.

 - The AI goes next.
 Click to make the algorithm calculate the next best position.

+## INFO
+- `functionsAI.py` contains functions for the MINIMAX AI.
+- `gameFunctions.py` contains main functions for the connect 4 game.
+- `setting.py` lets the user configure some aspects about the game and AI difficulty.
+- `CONECTA4.py` contains the main game loop.